 4. Utilise transactional emails

-GDPR can be complicated and confusing for marketers, but transactional emails can be sent to prospects and customers, even if they've not opted-in to received marketing emails.
+Even now, your're not alone if GDPR can seem complicated and confusing.
+But of course, transactional emails can be sent to prospects and customers, even if they've not opted-in to received marketing emails.
 They can be sent due to legitimate interest, as part of the purchasing process, as long as consumers have not actively opted out of email communications completely.
+Even then, you'd likely have grounds to send as the emails are service emails.

-For retailers, here are some of the transactional emails that can be sent under legitimate interest:
+For retailers, here are some emails that could be classed as legitimate interest:

 - Browse abandonment emails